genropy/genropy_saved/docs/genro/project/tutorial/project_tutorials/index.rst

     where ``siteName`` is the name of the site folder of your :ref:`project`

-   .. note:: We suggest you to begin with the **add???** tutorial: follow the instructions
+   .. note:: We suggest you to begin with the **TODO** tutorial: follow the instructions
-             of the add??? section to start with it.
+             of the TODO section to start with it.

 .. _tts_section_index: